 Choose stocks that have been doing well over a period of time and stand long-term potential.
 Hot stocks can fall as quickly as they rise.
 Stocks that are underdogs may deliver you better results in the long run.

 As mentioned above, it is important to keep greed in check.
 It is elusive to always determine how the market will move, so it is necessary to set an exit price while making an investment.
 Once your desired stock price is obtained, it is important to close your position and book your gains.

 The stock price may move against you at any point, and this may result in losses or even greed for an even higher price may be deleterious.

-Also, an important tip: it is crucial to categorise your goals as short, medium and long term.
-If you aim to make more money in the short term, you have to take higher risks as they beget higher returns.
+Also, an important tip: it is crucial to categorise your goals as short, medium and long-term.
+If you aim to make more money in the short term, you have to take higher risks as they will give you higher returns.